Doing business in Spain? Here’s your corporate tax guide

 The ETVE (Entidad de Tenencia de Valores Extranjeros) regime is one of Spain’s strongest tax tools for foreign companies looking to expand.

-It is especially useful for cross-border M&A and international investment.
+It is especially useful for cross-border MandA and international investment.

 Key benefits

-• 95% exemption on dividends and capital gains from foreign subsidiaries
+• Participation exemption on dividends and capital gains from qualifying shareholdings (conditions apply).

-• Simple requirements: minimum 5% shareholding for 1 year
+• Simple requirements: for many cases, a minimum 5% shareholding for 1 year (legal conditions apply).

 Strategic advantages

-• Access to Spain’s treaty network: over 100 double taxation treaties worldwide
+• Access to Spain’s treaty network: extensive double taxation treaty coverage

-• Reduced withholding taxes on dividends, interest, and royalties
+• Potentially reduced withholding taxes on dividends, interest, and royalties (depends on treaty and structure)

-• Full compliance with EU directives for intra-EU transactions
+• Alignment with EU directives for certain intra-EU transactions

 Operational advantages